French Polynesia country brief

 The Australian Consul-General in Noumea is accredited to French Polynesia, and Australia has an Honorary Consul based in Papeete.

-Relations between Australia and French Polynesia improved markedly after France ended its nuclear testing program in 1996.
 Australia provides up to $1 million annually to fund vocational training and tertiary degrees in Australia for students from New Caledonia, French Polynesia and Wallis and Futuna.
-Since 2007, Australia has awarded 17 scholarships to French Polynesian students.
-Their scholarships are focused on employment needs in tourism and hospitality, natural and physical sciences, engineering, management and commerce international relations and trade, information technology and specialised English language training.
+Since 2007, Australia has awarded 20 Australia Awards Scholarships to French Polynesian students.
+The scholarships are focused on employment needs in tourism and hospitality, natural and physical sciences, engineering, management and commerce international relations and trade, information technology and specialised English language training.

 Visa waiver arrangements negotiated by Australia and France in 1998, and a working holiday-maker arrangement with France from 1 January 2004, have also been beneficial in promoting two-way exchange.

-In 2011-12, Australian merchandise exports to French Polynesia totalled $50 million (including cereal preparations, coffee and substitutes, and edible products).
+In 2013, Australian merchandise exports to French Polynesia totalled $44.9 million (primarily cereal preparations and coffee and substitutes).
 But import duties on non-EU products and some quotas restrict Australia's market.
 Distance and transport costs are other limiting factors.
 An ongoing program of tax reform, involving the phased elimination of a number of French Polynesian import duties in favour of a Value Added Tax, should make market access conditions more attractive in the longer term, although French exporters will probably continue to enjoy certain practical advantages (including existing relationships and a common language and legal system).
-In 2011-12, Australia imported $3 million worth of goods from French Polynesia, mostly black pearls.
+In 2013, Australia imported $1.7 million worth of goods from French Polynesia, mostly pearls and gems.
 As French Polynesia is currently entitled to 'developing country' status under the Australian Customs Tariff, most French Polynesian goods entering the Australian market are given a five percent reduction on the general tariff rate.

 French Polynesia maintains close ties with other Pacific island countries and territories, particularly its near Polynesian neighbours, through trading partnerships and other links.
 French Polynesia was granted Observer status to the Pacific Islands Forum (PIF) in 2004 and in 2006 attended the PIF for the first time as an Associate Member.
 French Polynesia is a member of the Secretariat of the Pacific Community (SPC), the South Pacific Regional Environment Program (SPREP), the Pacific Islands Development Program (PIDP), and the South Pacific Tourism Organisation (SPTO).